demarius/aplomb/diary.md

 already (depending)? we should just give it some endpoints, a health mechanism, a scheduling mechanism.
 Or it will know what health to use.
 I don't know.

+# Sharding.

+request comes. hash on a request[thing] to find its bucket, send it on its way.

+So all we are really thinking about is where.

+Alan said we could `&` the hash value. but how is a bucket chosen, anyway?
+It sounded like it's up to the client.